 Sign-in Visitor using Sign In/Out Manager - Use the in-app Sign In/Out Manager to sign in a pre-registered visitor and a new visitor to get the experience of a receptionist/security guard and see the difference between both methods.

 With all of these steps complete, the most common features of every account will be set up and tested.
-Now it's time to set up the features that will be most useful to your specific organization's unique needs.
+See the rest of the articles in this series for information on Account Specific settings.